perfood/couch-auth/README.md

 }
 ```

 You have now been issued an access token.
 Let's use it to access a protected endpoint.
-Make a request to `http://localhost:3000/auth/session` and you'll see it was unauthorized.
-Now add a header to your request: `"Authorization": "Bearer {token}:{password}"` and you should see information about your session.
+Make a request to `http://localhost:3000/auth/refresh` and you'll see it was unauthorized.
+Now add a header to your request: `"Authorization": "Bearer {token}:{password}"` and you should see that your session was refreshed.
 That was easy!

 If your user document contains a field called `profile`, this will automatically be included with the session information.

 You can also use the same token and password combination to access your personal database.
-But as soon as you log out your session that access will be revoked.
+But as soon as you log out your session, that access will be revoked.

 **Note:** Session tokens for your API will be unusable as soon as they expire.
 However, there is no mechanism to automatically revoke expired credentials with CouchDB.
 Whenever a user logs in, logs out, or refreshes the session, SuperLogin will automatically clean up any expired credentials for that user.
 But you **have to** periodically run `superlogin.removeExpiredKeys()`, e.g. with `setInterval` or a cron job.
 This will deauthorize every single expired credential.

 ## Securing Your Routes